Configure Roundcube with Postfix and Dovecot

 Follow these steps:

 Install Postfix.
 Postfix is a free, open source Mail Transfer Agent which works to route and deliver email.
 Before installing Postfix, you will need to have a Fully Qualified Domain Name pointing to the server that you will be using.
-On Ubuntu and similar systems, Postfix can be installed using the command apt-get install postfix.
-On CentOS systems, Postfix can be installed using the command yum install postfix.
+On Debian and similar systems, Postfix can be installed using the command apt-get install postfix.

 Once Postfix is installed, configure the following options in the /etc/postfix/main.cf file.